cuthbertLab/music21/music21/doc/moduleDuration.rst

 Function quarterLengthToDurations()
 -----------------------------------

-(was quarterLengthToUnitSpec) Returns a List of new Durations (each with only a single component) given a quarter length.
+Returns a List of new Durations (each with only a single component) given a quarter length.
 For many simple quarterLengths, the list will have only a single element.
 However, for more complex durations, the list could contain several durations (presumably to be tied to each other). (n.b. all quarterLengths can, technically, be notated as a single unit given a complex enough tuplet, but we don't like doing that).
 This is mainly a utility function.
-Much faster for many purposes is: d = Duration() d.quarterLength = 251.231312 and only have the components created as needed.
+Much faster for many purposes is: d = Duration() d.quarterLength = 251.231312 and then let Duration automatically create Duration Components as necessary.
 These examples use unitSpec() to get a concise summary of the contents

 >>> unitSpec(quarterLengthToDurations(2))
 [(2.0, 'half', 0, None, None, None)]